 1. A high-resolution tank-on-tank combat simulation.
 This model will be provided by the instructor.
-It is written in Pascal, and will run on an IBM-compatible PC.
+It is written in Java; source code will also be provided.

-2. Attrition and acquisition data to describe the modernized tank and the tank it would replace, and data for a set of other friendly and threat weapon systems.
+2. Attrition and target acquisition data to describe the modernized tank and the tank it would replace, and data for threat weapon systems.